Early Years Physical Literacy Planning Manual

 provide children with thoughtful program planning, stimulating environments, and age-appropriate activities.

-Physical Literacy and the Early Years
+Section One: Physical Literacy and the Early Years

 For many years people simply assumed that young children were active.
 After all, young children are always running and jumping and climbing, aren’t they?